smclab/openk9/js-packages/docs-website/docs/create-plugin-using-json.md

 title: Create a plugin using Json
 ---

-In OpenK9 you can create custom plugin.
+In OpenK9 you can create custom plugin using Json.

 ## Prerequisites